HasangerGames/suroi-wiki/app/(wiki)/equipment/armor/articles/tactical_helmet.md

 # Trivia

  - The "tactical helmet" was changed to "Lvl.
 3 Helmet" in <CommitLink sha="1da8f75e"/>
- - It wsa later changed back to "tactical helmet"
+ - It was later changed back to "tactical helmet"

 # History